PostHog/posthog.com/contents/apps/google-pub-sub-connector/docs.md

 You'll also need a Google Cloud Pub/Sub account to connect to.

-## How do I install the Google Cloud Pub/Sub app?
+## How do I install the Google Cloud Pub/Sub Connector?

 1. Visit the 'Apps' page in your instance of PostHog.
 2. Search for 'Pub/Sub' and select the app, press Install.